Arnold Scheibel: Other aspects of academia

 Scheibel's passion for increasing exposure and accessibility to neuroscience even led him to create The Human Brain Coloring Book with Marian.

 After Scheibel's active research ended, his commitment to teaching continued to flourish.
 Indeed, in 1997, he received the UCLA Distinguished Teaching Award.
 It is reported that "His lectures were captivating, guided tours through the nervous system: a stream of effortless narratives with fluid, blackboard illustrations serving as familiar landmarks.
 He could draw any brain structure, any cross section, at any angle with ease.
 A 2-hr lecture would be over before one realized it, and the students would have 20 pages of detailed notes in front of them.
 Lectures were linked together with the intricacy and fluidity of pastels blended on a canvas as Arne would reintroduce previous structures by referring to them as "our old friends."'

 "A retrospective examination of Arne's teaching at UCLA estimated that he had taught over 700 graduate students, 1,200 undergraduates, 800 medical students, 200 psychiatric residents, and guided many research students."

+He was a fellow of the Norwegian Academy of Science and Letters from 1983.

 Personal life

 Scheibel died on April 3, 2017, in Oakland, California, at the age of 94.
+3 months later, his wife Dr. Marian Diamond also died, at the age of 90.